Zaid-Ajaj/the-elmish-book/chapters/fable/observations.md

 <div style="padding:20px; border: 1px solid lightgrey;border-radius:5px;">

-`Async.Sleep` with Fable is implemented using `setTimeout` under the hood, however the implementation is more advanced that it provides built-in support for cancellation
+`Async.Sleep` with Fable is implemented using `setTimeout` under the hood, however the implementation is more advanced that it provides built-in support for cancellation.

+The above snippet uses native javascript.
+Don't worry if you do not understand this right away because of the `Emit` attribute or the `jsNative` value, there will a whole chapter devoted to interoperability from Fable.
+The take away from this is that it is really simple and easy to use native functionality when needed.

 </div>